ianpadovani/machine-translation-udacity/README.md

+# Machine Translation
+In this notebook, I experimented with multiple architectures for machine translation.
+The first was simply an LSTM followed by a Dense layer.
+Next, an embedding layer was added to the beginning of this architecture.
+Thirdly, bidirectional LSTMs were used.
+Fourthly, an Encoder-Decoder architecture was trained.
+A final model combining many of these aspects (encoder-decoder, embedding layers and bidirectional LSTMs) was used.

 # Introduction
 In this notebook, you will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
 Your completed pipeline will accept English text as input and return the French translation.